All you need to know about the Japanese cast iron teapot.

 The Rules of Using a Japanese Cast Iron Teapot

-When using a tetsubin for the first time, you should boil water and throw it out, repeating the process for a few times.
+When using a tetsubin cast iron teapot for the first time, you should boil water and throw it out, repeating the process for a few times.
 This removes the odor from a new teapot.
 If this step fails to eliminate the scent of the cast iron teapot completely, place a few tea leaves or ginger in the boiling water.
+You can use a tea infuser, too.
 These natural ingredients have antioxidant properties and protect the iron surface while removing that new cast iron kettle odor.

 One of the most important rules to remember?
 Never heat an empty tetsubin, as you may damage the teapot and even cause cracks to appear.
 When boiling several batches of water, you should always leave a small amount of hot water inside the teapot before adding extra cold water.
 Adding cold water to a hot teapot will cause the cast iron to shrink and then crack.